cherrynoize/clone/README.md

 `pkglist` (as well as `pkglist_aur`) is updated after every package install or removal.
-This way if we backup the `/etc` directory, we also have a way of reproducing all binaries, libraries, etc. that were previously installed using our package manager.
+This way if we backup the `/etc` directory, we inherently have a way of reproducing all binaries, libraries, etc. that were previously installed using our package manager.

 Using the `post-exec` functionality of Clone, we can add something